 NAACL 2024 Theme Track: “Languages of Latin America”

 This is an exciting opportunity to explore and showcase the rich linguistic diversity of the region.
-For the call for papers on this theme, we expect authors to submit research contributions that focus on various aspects of language and computational linguistics within the context of Latin America.
-The special theme track “Languages of Latin America” aims to foster a deeper understanding of the linguistic landscape in the region and promote the development of language technologies that are culturally relevant and inclusive.
+Please refer to the blogpost “Languages of Latin America” for a detailed description of the topic and scope.
 We hope to receive innovative and insightful research papers that contribute to advancing computational linguistics in Latin America.

 NAACL 2024 will use ACL Rolling Review (ARR) as a reviewing system, but final decisions will be made by the conference.
 Both submissions of articles for review and commitment of reviewed articles to the conference will be performed via the Open Review platform.
 Specifically, authors will follow a two-step process: